CoderCoding00/HTML_CSS_Git/README.md

 ## Project Description

+- "On the job ticket" given the started code that needs to be modified.
 - Refactored the gived HTML and CSS code to be optimized for accessibility.
 - Ensured people with disabilities can access the website using assitive technologies.
 - Made the CSS more efficient by consolidating CSS selectors and properties to follow the semantic structure of the HTML elements.
-- I commented out the initial code in order to show the changes that were made when refactoring.
+- Replaced HTML element "div' to sematic element "header"
+- Replaced "div" to "nav" for the unordered lists.
+- Replaced

 ## User Story and Acceptance Criteria